 They’re available in pretty much all sizes and styles to fit it with any type of decor.
 You can spend a much or as little as suits your pocketbook – of course I’m always on the lookout for a bargain. 😀

-I’ve been collecting lanterns ever since they hit the shelves of my favorite home decor stores and have accumulated quite a collection.
+I’ve been collecting lanterns ever since they hit the shelves of my favorite home decor stores and have accumulated quite a lantern collection.
 I never miss an opportunity to browse the lantern aisle – you never know what you might find!

-Let’s start out with the most recent additions to my lantern collection.
-When lit, the simple white battery operated candles in these lanterns give off a nice glow and give the dining room great ambiance at night.
+Don’t for one second think that placing a simple white candle in your lantern will be boring.
+When lit, the simple white battery operated candles in these lanterns give off a nice glow and give the whole room great ambiance at night.
 The candles even have a timer so that they automatically come on and turn off!

-The lantern in this Christmas centerpiece is kept simple with a single white candle.
-Tying sprigs and greenery and pinecones to the top of the lantern with pretty ribbon makes it Christmas’y.
+When you dress up a lantern in other ways, a simple white candle is all you need!
+Something as simple as tying sprigs of greenery and pinecones to the top of the lantern with pretty ribbon dresses it right up.